Mvwestbury/Dstats-topology-test/README.md

 # Run Dstatistics on all individual combinations using ANGSD
 http://www.popgen.dk/angsd/index.php/Abbababa
-Example command
+\nExample command:

-# Run block jackknifing using the R script available in the ANGSD toolsuite
+## Run block jackknifing using the R script available in the ANGSD toolsuite
 Rscript jackKnife.R file=output.abbababa indNames=Individual_names.txt outfile=dstats_jackknifed

 ## Run a loop to produce commands for all "population" comparisons